khaledsalah04/Image-processing-project/README.md

  ### packages needed to run desktop app
- -same packages as those needed to run the server,furthermore pyqt5 is needed
+ -same packages as those needed to run the server, furthermore pyqt5 is needed

  ## features